Meet Our Chief

 Chief Acosta obtained an Associate in Science degree for Criminal Justice from Brevard Community College (now Eastern Florida State College), a Bachelor of Science degree in Administration from Barry University, and earned a Master of Public Administration from Barry University.
 Chief Acosta is also a graduate of the University of Louisville’s Southern Police Institute Administrative Officers Course, class #140 among several other leadership courses.

 Chief Acosta began his law enforcement career in 1995 when he attended the Police Academy in Brevard County and worked for the Fellsmere Police Department prior to being hired at Sebastian Police Department in 1999.
 His experience includes working as a Patrol Officer, Field Training Officer, Detective, tactical member of the Special Response Team, Hostage Negotiator, Patrol Corporal, Patrol Sergeant, Detective Sergeant, Support Services Commander and Operations Captain.
 He has also served as the background investigator for all positions hired within the Police Department and as a Computerized Voice Stress Analyzer (CVSA) operator, for the purposes of truth verification, for both investigative and employment selection purposes.
-He also currently serves on the board of executives on the Substance Abuse Council, as well as, the Executive Roundtable of Indian River County.
+He is currently the President of the Treasure Coast Chiefs of Police and Sheriff's Association and serves on the board of executives for the Substance Awareness Center of Indian River County, as well as, the Executive Roundtable of Indian River County.

 Deputy Chief Greg Witt has been with the Sebastian Police Department since September 1985.
-He oversees the Investigations Division, Code Enforcement, the Records Unit, and the Volunteer Program.
+He oversees Professional Standards, the Investigations Division and Code Enforcement.
 He is also responsible for Internal Affairs Investigations.
 Deputy Chief Witt has served as a Road Patrol Officer, Detective, Road Patrol Sergeant, Training and Special Operations Sergeant, Support Services Division Commander, and Operations Division Commander.

 Deputy Chief Witt holds an Associate’s Degree in Criminal Justice from Indian River State College and a Bachelor’s Degree in Public Administration from Barry University.
 He also has the distinction of graduating from the FBI National Academy located in Quantico, Virginia in 2005.
 He is a graduate of the FBI Florida Executive Development Seminar (FEDS), the FBI Law Enforcement Executive Development Seminar (LEEDS#65) and the Florida Chief Executive Seminar (CES#49).
 He served as an area representative for the Florida Chapter of the FBINAA from 2006 until 2014.
 In 2014, he was elected to the Florida Chapter FBINAA Executive Board, which is a five year commitment, and served as the Florida Chapter President until 2019.